 7. Doing even more research

-I tend to rush into so many things hoping for the best, but a little extra research — beyond reading recipe comments — goes a long way toward becoming a better cook.
+We tend to rush into so many things hoping for the best, but a little extra research — beyond reading recipe comments — goes a long way toward becoming a better cook.
+There might be a reason you need to brine or braise, so don’t just skip those important steps because you think it might not matter.

 In the end, what really makes a better cook is practice.
 Even when you start with someone else’s recipe, if you keep at it, you’ll be coming up with your own perfect variations in no time at all.
 And that, friends, is when you really become the cook you want to be.